andyfengc/andyfengc.github.io/_drafts/T-SQL tutorial (1) introduction.md

 The view is essentially a dynamic SELECT query, and if any changes are made to the originating table(s), These changes will be reflected in the SQL VIEW automatically.
 In normal view, we can only exploit indexed columns directly from base tables and cannot create indexes on view.

+Views are queried like tables and do not accept parameters.

 Benefits of using a view are as follows:

 - Restrict a user to specific rows in a table by filtering row data